 We’ve made a volcano science experiment before, but this time, we decided to make it look a little more impressive by adding a play dough mountain around our bottle and making the inside of the volcano a deeper red.

+Every child should get to make a volcano as a science project at least once!
 Follow along with these instructions if you’re making a ketchup and baking soda volcano!

 What Makes the Baking Soda and Ketchup Reaction?